Parents of School-Aged Children

 Both quarantine and isolation help protect the public by preventing exposure to people who are sick or have been exposed to people who are sick.
 Generally, a person's residence is the preferred setting for both quarantine and isolation.

 Quarantine applies to people who have had close contact with a person who either had a positive test or symptoms - even early symptoms - of illness.
+Learn more from the Colorado Department of Public Health and Environment (CDPHE) webpage on how to quarantine.

 What is Isolation?